ValentinaPasqual/wikidata_converter/DATASET C/documentation.md

 - 176400 artworks
 - 706611 (fake) attribution statements
 - avg.
 4 statements added to each artwork
+- 621GB size of all the json files created with randomic.py

 Note: these counts has been made trough the counter.py script, available in this folder